epassaro/linux-photogrammetry-tools/README.md

 - LOGFILE: *path*.
 Default: `log.txt`.

-## Visualize the results & post-processing
+## Visualize results & post-processing

 ### Open3D
 To generate a 3D mesh from the point cloud with [Open3D](https://github.com/intel-isl/Open3D) you will need Anaconda or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your system, and then create a new environment: